 - Learning and development approach

 - Team rewards.

 Let’s look at money as a good example.
-Most people would like to be paid well for what they do.
 Most people think they do a good job and they should be paid more for it.

 Unfortunately, most companies don’t have the capacity to increase everybody’s pay consistently.
 As a result, leaders need to pick and choose who should be rewarded.

 Naturally, some people will think they’ve been hard done by and deserve it more than another person.
 Even if this isn’t true, it’s often hard to convince them otherwise.
 After all, our ego tells us that we deserve it.